Edmonton Federation of Community Leagues: Community leagues in Edmonton

 While supported by the Edmonton Federation of Community Leagues, each community league in Edmonton is an independent nonprofit volunteer organization of its own with its own governing bylaws, policies, and procedures over which the EFCL has no control.
 Like the community leagues present in some other jurisdictions, the community leagues in Edmonton are composed of residents in their communities voted into positions on the organization's board.
 They advocate for change to the municipal government on behalf of the citizens of their community and often provide a community newsletter to residents.
-In addition to this, however, community leagues in Edmonton are often known in their communities for providing additional amenities and services, including community halls, sports facilities (commonly spray parks, outdoor ice rinks and tennis courts, among others) and community gardens.
+In addition to this, however, community leagues in Edmonton are often known in their communities for providing additional amenities and services, including community halls, tool libraries, sports facilities (commonly spray parks, outdoor ice rinks and tennis courts, among others) and community gardens.
 Community leagues in Edmonton are funded through EFCL and government grants, casino volunteer fundraisers, income from community hall (or other amenity) rentals, individual donations, and sales from EFCL memberships.

 EFCL's standardized memberships are sold by the majority of community leagues as a way to obtain funds.
 The community league representing the area in which the buyer lives gets 100% of the profits from the membership; however, the EFCL adds an administration fee if one purchases the membership through their website and not through your community league itself.
 Every community league sells EFCL memberships for different prices, and the community league that received the funds from the membership sale appears on the membership card.
 What the community resident gets in return for buying a community membership varies based on the community in which they live.
 While all Edmonton community league memberships offer discounts at City of Edmonton recreation centres and free or reduced skating at community league rinks, every individual community league is free to create programs, amenities, or events restricted to EFCL membership holders of their specific community league.
 Many community leagues pay for or negotiate free skate or swim times solely for members of their community league or a combination of nearby leagues.